-While we were not invited to the ultraexclusive royal wedding reception, we are thankful that details are (finally!) emerging from it.
-And they do not disappoint.
+While we weren't invited to the ultra-exclusive royal wedding reception, we are thankful that details are (finally!) emerging from it—and they do not disappoint.
 Epic toasts?
 You know it.
 Fireworks?
 Naturally.
-Serena Williams playing (and winning) beer pong?
-Oh, hell yes.
-Basically, Meghan and Harry's royal wedding reception sounds like the Best.
-Reception.
-Ever.
+Basically, Meghan and Harry's royal wedding reception sounds like the best reception ever.

 A Signature Cocktail

-Make like Harry and Meghan, who created personalized cocktails for the evening's event.
-They served one rum variety and another made of gin but feel free to customize yours to your favorite spirit (or spirits!).
-Just make sure to give each a creative name, like theirs: "When Harry Met Meghan"!
+Make like Harry and Meghan, who created personalized cocktails for the evening.
+They served one rum variety and another made of gin, but feel free to customize yours to your favorite spirit (or spirits!).
+Just make sure to give each a creative name like theirs: "When Harry Met Meghan."

 A Tequila Bar

-We hear that there was a tequila bar, and that, at one point, Mr. Clooney may have taken on the role of bartender.
-While we aren't sure if this is quite true (or if it's all a fantasy because, c'mon!), we do know that tequila makes any party all the more fun.
-Which is why we give you nine creative ways to serve the party-inducing liquor.
+We hear that there was a tequila bar and that at one point, Mr. Clooney may have taken on the role of bartender.
+While we aren't sure if this is quite true (or if it's all a fantasy), we do know that tequila makes any party all the more fun.
+This is why we're giving you nine creative ways to serve the party-inducing liquor.
 You can thank us later.

 It's said that the reception took place on the grounds of Frogmore House, where a tent was set up in the beautiful gardens.
-As much as we love a tented wedding, we love to hear that the couple embraced the setting— by arranging bars and food displays throughout—even more.
-You can do the same by having multiple food stations at cocktail hour, or even late-night after dinner has been served, the cake has been cut, and dancing has begun.
+As much as we love a tented wedding, we love to hear that the couple embraced the setting by arranging bars and food displays throughout the space.
+You can do the same by having multiple food stations at cocktail hour or even late-night snacks after dinner has been served, the cake has been cut, and dancing has begun.